MESSAGE FROM THE LORD MAYOR OF MELBOURNE

 MESSAGE FROM LEADER OF THE FEDERAL OPPOSITION

-On behalf of the Federal Parliamentary Labor Party, it gives me great pleasure to send my well wishes to the Australian Chinese community on the auspicious occasion of Chinese New Year.
+It gives me great pleasure to send my well wishes to everyone attending the 2019 Melbourne Chinese New Year Festival.

 Leader of the Opposition